duracell80/MoodeRadio-Get/scripts/make-yt/README.md

 ```

 If you want to build "Moode playlists" (M3U files) of these web page playists you can, it's totally up to you.
-If you don't see any point in collecting URL's keep using the above method, if you don't see the point of any of this then this functionality isn't for you.
+If you don't see any point in collecting URL's keep using the above method, if you don't see the point of any of this then this functionality isn't for you and that's ok.
 Otherwise there is an example playlist called yt-example-list.m3u in the folder: RADIO/YouTube/mahogany.
 Copy it and change it to your needs.

 It's as easy as this:
 ```